 Anna Haensch is an assistant professor at Duquesne University.
 She was born in Germany, grew up in Vermont, and received her Ph.D. from Wesleyan University in May 2013.
 In the summer after completing her degree, she was the AMS-AAAS Mass Media Fellow at NPR.
 Her research is in number theory, specifically quadratic forms and classical representation problems.
 When she’s not doing math, she’s writing and tweeting about it, follow her @extremefriday.

-Evelyn Lamb is a postdoc at the University of Utah.
+Evelyn Lamb recently left a postdoc at the University of Utah to live the freelance math writing life.
 Her research interests are harmonic maps and higher Teichmüller theory.
 She has a Ph.D. in math from Rice University, and during her time in graduate school Evelyn was an AMS-AAAS Mass Media Fellow at Scientific American.
 She still blogs for them at Roots of Unity.

 Brie Finegold works at Rincon Research in Tucson, AZ and is co-organizer of Women Advancing Arizona Mathematics, which will put on a SK Day and weekly colloquial by women in math.
 She also manages a small tutoring company in Tucson.
 Brie’s research interests include geometric group theory and low-dimensional topology.
 She was an AAAS-AMS Mass Media Fellow in 2006 and continues to enjoy writing about math.
 She blogs on her own occasionally at Mathematically Speaking.